byte-physics/igortest/docu/sphinx/source/advanced.rst

    // #TAPDescription: My description here
    // #TAPDirective: My directive here

-For directives two additional key words are defined that can be written at the beginning of the directive message.
+For directives two additional keywords are defined that can be written at the beginning of the directive message.

 - `TODO` indicates a Test that includes a part of the program still in development.
-Failures here will be ignores by a TAP consumer.
+Failures here will be ignored by a TAP consumer.

 - `SKIP` indicates a Test that should be skipped.
-A Test with this directive key word is not executed and reported always as 'ok'.
+A Test with this directive keyword is not executed and reported always as 'ok'.

 Examples:
 ^^^^^^^^^